sc-ventures/cloudbreak-documentation/docs/clusters-manage.md

 ### Restart a cluster

-If your cluster is in the "Stopped" state, you can restart the cluster by follow these steps.
+If your cluster is in the "Stopped" state, you can restart the cluster by following these steps.

 **Steps**